rhit-lahmanjh/Sky_Guardian/README.md

 ```
 Here, dance() could be whatever you want.
 Just make sure the function isn't blocking (contains no infinite loops)!
 </details>

+# Performance Metrics
+TODO - RUTH/ Arvind maybe?

+# Recommendations
+TODO
+- improve gui, limit memory usage, add adjustable telemetry displays (i.e. have the gui display location of each drone, or show all the different velocity vectors acting on it)
+- Adjust to make extensible for more than 2 drones, currently the swarm class supports 2 and only 2
+- Add in functionality for task planning

 # Supplemental Documentation